NyanSatan/polinaserial/README.md

 <details>

 ### polinaserial-1.1.3
-* Additional iBoot HMACs are now hardcoded into the executable
+* The additional iBoot HMACs are now hardcoded into the executable
 	* `POLINASERIAL_IBOOT_HMACS` env variable can still be provided to load your own mappings

 ### polinaserial-1.1.2